Kosarh79/gif-maker/packages/meteor-gifmaker/README.md

 import {gifMaker} from "meteor/meteor-gifmaker";

 ```
-To return a Dta URL from a blob
+To return a Data URL from a blob
 ```range
 //@blob Blob object
 //@callback [nodejs callback type] a function that receives err, result